Joe Gould: Who Was James J. Braddock’s Boxing Manager? What Happened to Him?

 Joe Gould Died in 1950 After Battling Leukemia

 During World War II, both Joe Gould and James J. Braddock entered military service and received commissions as first lieutenants.
-However, Gould later became embroiled in a corruption case involving military procurement contracts.
-He was accused of accepting money in exchange for influencing the awarding of army equipment contracts.
+Reportedly, Gould later became embroiled in a corruption case involving military procurement contracts.
+He was indicted for accepting money in exchange for influencing the awarding of army equipment contracts.
 In 1944, a court-martial convicted him of the crime, which led to his immediate dismissal from the army.
 Gould was initially sentenced to three years of hard labor and a $12,000 fine, though the punishment was later reduced to one year in prison and a $1,000 fine.

-In his later years, Gould managed Braddock’s restaurant venture, named Braddock’s Corner, and remained close friends with the boxer himself.
+In his later years, Gould managed Braddock’s restaurant venture, named Braddock’s Corner, and remained close friends with the boxer.
 Gould died of leukemia on April 21, 1950, at his residence in the Century apartment building on Central Park West in New York City.
-He was 53 years old at the time of his death and had spent roughly three decades dedicating himself to boxing, cementing his legacy as one of the most influential people in the industry.
+He was 53 at the time of his death and had spent roughly three decades dedicating himself to boxing, cementing his legacy as one of the most influential figures in the industry.

 Read More: Cinderella Man Explores the Remarkable True Story of James J. Braddock